 Along with his former business associate Rick Gates, Manafort was initially indicted in October 2017 on multiple counts that included: conspiracy against the U.S., conspiracy to launder money, false statements and failure to file reports of foreign bank and financial accounts.

 Nearly four months later, in February 2018, the pair were hit with additional tax evasion and bank fraud charges.
 These charges involved much of the same conduct Manafort and Gates were initially accused of, but the amount of money Manafort said to have laundered through offshore accounts increased to $30 million.

 In June 2018, Mueller's team brought additional charges of obstruction of justice against Manafort and Konstantin Kilimnik, an associate.
 The charges against Manafort and Gates don’t relate to allegations of misconduct during Trump’s campaign.

 Mueller also accused Manafort of secretly paying former European politicians to lobby on behalf of Ukraine.

 Manafort was found guilty of eight counts in August in the first trial victory for Mueller's team.
 The judge declared a mistrial on 10 other counts after jurors failed to reach a unanimous verdict.

-Fox News' Jennifer Earl, Jake Gibson, Alex Pappas, Matt Richardson and The Associated Press contributed to this report.
+Fox News' Ann Schmidt, Jake Gibson, Alex Pappas, Matt Richardson and The Associated Press contributed to this report.